Lake Metroparks

 - Nature Play is open sunrise to sunset

-- Nature Center and Wildlife Center open Christmas Eve and New Year's Eve
+- Nature Center and Wildlife Center closed on Thanksgiving and Christmas.

 Phone Number440-256-1404